ansys/pymeilisearch/doc/source/index.rst

         :link: getting-started/index
         :link-type: doc

-        Step by step guidelines on how to set up your environment.
+        Learn how to install PyMeilisearch and build your own Docker image for testing PyMeilisearch locally.

     .. grid-item-card:: User guide :fa:`book-open-reader`
         :link: user-guide/index
         :link-type: doc

-        Learn about the capabilities, features, and key topics of the project.
+        Learn how to use the PyMeilisearch CLI and integrate PyMeilisearch in a website.

 .. jinja:: main_toctree